gabybudel/RHGGenerator/README.md

 # RHG Generator #

 Network generator for random hyperbolic graphs (RHGs) with a latent representation in a hyperbolic ball of d+1 dimensions.
 The generator returns the network in edgelist format and additionally a list of the node coordinates if desired.
+The generator can be operator in 3 different modes, see *Required Parameters* for lists of the required parameters per mode.

 ### Dependencies
 - C++ 2011 compiler or newer (`std=c++11`)